omariut/DistrictTempRanker/README.md

-# DistrictTempRanker Documentation
+# District Temp Ranker Documentation

-DistrictTempRanker is a FastAPI project that provides APIs for retrieving information about the coolest districts and offering travel advice based on temperature comparisons.
+District Temp Ranker is a FastAPI project that provides APIs for retrieving information about the coolest districts and offering travel advice based on temperature comparisons.

 ## Table of Contents